KohRonald/Upgradeable-Smart-Contracts/README.md

   //The value is set in contract A
   ```
   - Does contract B logic in contract A
+  - All storage variables are stored in the proxy contract and not the implementation contract
+    - There is no need to move storage variables when upgrading the implementation contract
+    - On adding new storage variables in implementation contracts, the proxy will pick those variables up and store them on the proxy contract
 - This means that 1 Proxy address that has the same address forever, will point and route people to the correct implementation contract that has the logic
 - When an upgrade is needed, the new implementation contract is deployed, and the proxy will then point towards that new implemented contract
 - The proxy contract would have an admin only function to update the pointer to the latest/newest implemented contract